Drug Paraphernalia Crimes in Florida

 - Instructions given for use of the item, either orally or written, concerning the manner in which the alleged drug paraphernalia should be used;

-- Written material showing description or pictures which explain or depict the manner in which the alleged drug paraphernalia should be used;
+- Written material showing descriptions or pictures which explain or depict the manner in which the alleged drug paraphernalia should be used;

 - Advertising for the use of the alleged drug paraphernalia; and